Cirkit Designer Logo

 • Cause: Insufficient power supply.

-• Solution: Use a stable and regulated 5V DC power source.
+• Solution: Use a stable 5V DC power source with sufficient current capacity.

-• Solution: Use shorter cables and ensure proper grounding.
+• Solution: Use shorter wires and ensure proper grounding.

 FAQs